Coming to Law School with a Partner

 For the first month or so in Lexington, I did feel isolated and lonely.
 But once I put in the least effort to involve myself-whether it was going to gym classes, law events, city meetings or coffee shops-I quickly made connections that led to opportunities, employment, and friendship.

 For example, I have written for one of two local papers and, in doing so, learned the ins and outs of local government and met a wide array of interesting people, from professors to farmers to mayors to hippies, business owners, journalists, and more.
 I have taught writing classes at Southern Virginia University, and become incorporated into the law school community by working in law admissions and communications.
 I walk to work, swim in rivers, run on trails, and write in coffeeshops.
-In March 2020, I was just beginning to worry that I had overburdened my social calendar-and was on the point of resolving to say "no" to more events and gig jobs-when the pandemic happened.

 Here are some thoughts from other law partners and law students about moving to Lexington.